 Our Vision and Goals

-For quick summaries of the carnivores we work with, click on the names below.
+For quick summaries of the carnivores we work with, click on the names of carnivores below.

 Dr. Adrian Treves founded the Carnivore Coexistence Lab in April 2007.